Bastardkb/bastardkb.github.io/_includes/splinktegrated_preparation.md

 >
 > We will start with preparing the headers, then the left side, and after that do the right side.

+{: .tip }
+In the following sections, you may see controllers with two beige and black flat cable connectors.
+You can ignore those - They are not used.

 # Headers
 ## Headers - Required parts